TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

      Major Changes:
 ·Mod updated from 1.13.2 to work on 1.14.3 now!
+·Generating chunk is now much faster due to some optimization done behind the scenes with this mod.

      Config:

      Biomes:
+·Adjusted grass density in Jungle biomes so the grond isn't 100% covered in grass.
+·Fixed Jungle Bushes in Jungle biome to generate under ledges now.

      Structures:
 ·Crosses with very rare hidden chest in Swampland Hills biome has their loot nerfed.